A person holding their credit card in front of their laptop screen showing a sale online - MAP Policies and Holiday Sales: The Discount Dilemma

 If a brand is considering implementing MAP holidays, it should carefully weigh the potential for increased sales against the potential damage to its brand image and the competitive landscape.
 Additionally, brands should consider implementing strict guidelines and conditions for MAP holidays, such as requiring resellers to submit detailed promotional plans for approval and setting limits on the extent of the price reductions allowed.

 When enforcing a MAP Policy, it’s important to have internal (and external) compliance officers aware of any sanctioned MAP holidays.
-That way, sellers that have been given permission don’t get accused of violating the policies during the holiday period.
-Systems like MAPP Trap’s automated Policy Enforcer allows brands to set blackout dates to correspond with MAP holidays.
-This way, mistaken accusations don’t happen and no accidental friction is created.
+That way, sellers who have been given permission don’t get accused of violating the policies during the holiday period.
+Systems like MAPP Trap’s automated Policy Enforcer allow brands to set blackout dates to correspond with MAP holidays.
+This way, mistaken accusations don’t happen, and no accidental friction is created.

-Ultimately, the decision to allow resellers to violate MAP during specific periods must be made on a case-by-case basis, taking into account the unique circumstances and objectives of each brand.
+Ultimately, the decision to allow resellers to violate MAP during specific periods must be made on a case-by-case basis, considering the unique circumstances and objectives of each brand.
 While MAP holidays may be an effective strategy for some brands, others may find that maintaining strict adherence to MAP policies is the best way to protect their brand integrity and support fair competition among their resellers.

 A Balanced Approach